 But schools can be more than these ‘educational’ things.
 They can become core to the development of a smart-grid that thrives on renewable energies.
 By using these existing structures and building new facilities under current technologies, we can fix old & inefficient buildings, fitting them with solar panels and batteries capable of sustaining schools during primary operating hours and able to feedback in during non-peak periods.
 Updating structures have already begun at school districts as sunny as California, as cold as New York and as similar to Kansas as is Colorado; all decreasing energy cost and making money back.

-Out of the 3 million people in Kansas, the 25 largest school district comprised roughly 286,039.
+How important is an education in Kansas?
+Let’s look at the entire population of the State, which is right around 3 Million people.
+Just the 25 largest school district comprised roughly 286,039 students.
 That is nearly 10% of our entire population.

 We can bring jobs to so many people and areas, to begin the process of bringing our grid up to a 21st-century level, to engage the community directly in the vitality of their schools.
 Better pay for teachers & staff; we must show our children true dedication from the adults in their lives to making a sustainable future for them something real and more than just a political talking point.